malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 2. translational and rotational motions are independent.

-@Sec:jump_dynamics investigates the first of these assumptions, finding it not to hold for fragile liquids, so here we look towards the second.
+@Sec:jump_dynamics investigates the first of these assumptions, finding that it doesn't hold for fragile liquids over short length scales, though this assumption still holds when considering large length scales.
+With large length scales still displaying a decoupling of the translational diffusion and the rotational diffusion.
+In this section we look towards the second assumption, that the translational and rotational motions are independent.
-The observations of decoupling of translational and rotational motion shown in @fig:trans_rot_otp or @fig:trans_rot_diff_trimer, describe a macro-scale effect, the overall temperature dependence of the liquid.
+The observations of decoupling of translational and rotational motion shown in @fig:trans_rot_otp or @fig:trans_rot_diff_trimer, describe a macro-scale effect, the temperature dependence of the liquid.
+On the micro-scale,
-However, on the micro-scale, observing the motions of individual particles like in @fig:spatial_heterogeneities, there appears to be a relationship between rotational and translational motion that is closer to a coupling than the decoupling on the macro-scale.
+observing the motions of individual particles like in @fig:spatial_heterogeneities, there appears to be a relationship between rotational and translational motion, closer to a coupling than the decoupling on the macro-scale.
 In investigating the coupling of translational and rotational motion there are four different levels of confidence in the coupling of rotational and translational motion;